skycoin/skybian/skybian/README.md

 Skywire is now available as a package from the repository at [https://deb.skywire.skycoin.com](https://deb.skywire.skycoin.com)

-This package repository will work with any .deb based arm / arm64 / amd64 system.
+This package repository will work with any .deb based arm / arm64 / amd64 system and is pre-configured in the provided Skybian and Skyraspbian images.

 To install skywire from this repository
 (run all commands as root or use sudo)